 A fellow pastor messaged me about the article, recommending it in glowing terms.
-The initial reaction I shared with him included these thoughts:
+The initial reaction that I shared with him included these thoughts:

 Tim Keller is brilliant and an exceptionally gifted wordsmith.
 His intellect and talent are far superior to most (including mine).
-And yet one quick read through his article exposes some of his most important assertions to be flat out wrong.
+And yet, one quick read through his article exposes some of his most important assertions to be flat out wrong.

 He writes: “Others have a claim on my wealth, so I must give voluntarily.”
 This is not only wrong, it is incoherent.
 Others (who are not God) do not have a claim on my wealth.
 This is why stealing is a sin.
 And if others did have a claim on my wealth, I would not need to give voluntarily, but rather would need to give what is owed… giving others their due.